 However, Feyenoord are determined to hold on to Jordy Clasie for one more season, regardless of reported interest from Fiorentina and Porto.

 "Jordy is very happy at Feyenoord and we have no intention of selling him.
 A transfer is not really a must for him.
 I don't expect too much to happen around him," Van Geel said of the midfielder.

 "We are willing to go the extra mile to hold on to him and the rest of the team."

-Feyenoord has already lost Graziano Pelle to Southampton, while Daryl Janmaat (Newcastle United) and Bruno Martins Indi (Porto) are both expected to complete moves away from the Rotterdam giant in the coming days.
+Feyenoord have already lost Graziano Pelle to Southampton, while Daryl Janmaat (Newcastle United) and Bruno Martins Indi (Porto) are both expected to complete moves away from the Rotterdam giants in the coming days.